Micah Hyde (American football): Green Bay Packers

-The Green Bay Packers selected Hyde in the fifth round (159th overall) of the 2013 NFL Draft.
+The Green Bay Packers selected Hyde in the fifth round (159th overall) of the 2013 NFL draft.
 He was the 23rd cornerback selected in 2013.
 It was speculated by draft analysts and media members that his fall from the fifth round was in part due to his past arrest (see Personal life).

-2013 season
+2013

-On May 10, 2013, the Green Bay Packers signed Hyde to a four-year, $2.33 million contract that includes a signing bonus of $178,108.
+On May 10, 2013, the Green Bay Packers signed Hyde to a four–year, $2.33 million contract that includes a signing bonus of $178,108.

 Throughout training camp, Hyde competed to be a backup cornerback against Casey Hayward, Davon House, Jarrett Bush, and James Nixon.
-Head coach Mike McCarthy named Hyde the fifth cornerback on the Packers' depth chart to start the regular season, behind Sam Shields, Tramon Williams, Casey Hayward, and Davon House.
+Head coach Mike McCarthy named Hyde a backup to start the season and listed him as the fifth cornerback on the depth chart, behind Sam Shields, Tramon Williams, Casey Hayward, and Davon House.
 He was also selected to be a backup punt and kick returner by special teams coordinator Shawn Slocum.

-He made his professional regular season debut in the Green Bay Packers' season-opener at the San Francisco 49ers and recorded four combined tackles during their 34–28 loss.
+He made his professional regular season debut in the Packers' season opener at the San Francisco 49ers and recorded four combined tackles during their 34–28 loss.
 Hyde recorded his first career tackle on wide receiver Anquan Boldin after a nine-yard reception in the first quarter.
 Hyde was promoted to first-team nickelback after Casey Hayward aggravated a hamstring injury during their third preseason game and was sidelined for the first seven regular season games.
 In Week 5, Hyde returned the first punt of his career for a two-yard gain before being tackled by Don Carey in the third quarter of the Packers' 22–9 win against the Detroit Lions.
 On October 13, 2013, Hyde recorded a season-high seven combined tackles and made his first career sack on quarterback Joe Flacco during a 19–17 victory at the Baltimore Ravens in Week 6.
 On October 27, 2013, he made six combined tackles and returned a punt for a 93-yard touchdown during a 44–31 victory at the Minnesota Vikings.
 His touchdown marked the first score of his career and occurred in the second quarter off a 53-yard punt by Jeff Locke.
 On December 22, 2013, Hyde earned his first career start and recorded six combined tackles during a 38–31 loss to the Pittsburgh Steelers in Week 16.
 He also returned five kicks for 167 yards during their matchup against the Steelers.
 Hyde finished his rookie season with 55 combined tackles (41 solo), two pass deflections, and a sack in 16 games and three starts.
 As a returner, he finished the season with 22 kick returns (24.14 YPR) for 531 yards and 24 punt returns for 296 yards (12.33 YPR) and a touchdown.